Fremantle Stuff > people >

 Joseph Doonan was the Fremantle Prison Comptroller and then a shopkeeper.
-He owned and operated J. Doonan & Sons in Adelaide Street.
-Doonan Street was named after him in 1897, but the name was changed to Holdsworth St, after Lionel Holdsworth.
+He owned and operated J. Doonan & Sons c.
+1890-1909 in Adelaide Street on Lot 330, the first in the street on the left as you leave High Street.
+Doonan Street was named after him in 1897, but the name was later changed to Holdsworth Street, after Lionel Holdsworth.

 Heseltine, William 2004, 'The escape of the military Fenians from Fremantle Prison: the warders' perspective', Fremantle Studies, 3: 26-45.

 mosaicweb.com.au page for Doonan.